fujaba/fulibScenarios/src/test/scenarios/html/PartyApp/XMasParty.md

 There are Participants
 	with name Albert, Nata, Xavier.

-There is the PartyModel.
+There is the Party.
-The PartyModel
+The Party
 	has name X-Mas Party
 and has location SE-Lab
 and has date Thursday evening